 Very alternative and urban and…errr punk because of all my piercings…*laughs* at the same time sporty and Afrocentric.
 I can’t really put it all in one or two words, but my style is just spontaneous!
 I put together random outfits sometimes, as long as it feels jiggy!

 9. What do you feel is the most pertinent issue in our society?
 What in your opinion is a rapper’s role for being a force for societal change?

-Well, I’m no politician but in my opinion the greatest issue here in Ghana and Africa in general is corruption.
-As a result we don’t get to benefit from the society, to the fullest potential.
-Alot of our rights are also being infringed upon.
+Well, I’m no politician but in my opinion, the greatest issue here in Ghana and Africa, in general, is corruption.
+As a result, we don’t get to benefit from the society to the fullest potential.
+A lot of our rights are also being infringed upon.

 But I think rap music or any form of art for the matter can serve as a kind of escape from reality.
 Or seeing the reality in a hopeful way, as opposed to being sad and depressed about it.
 As cliché as this sounds, I genuinely believe that music can inspire people.
-Because it influences listeners a lot, especially with the social media these days.
+Because it influences listeners a lot, especially with social media these days.